 Rob Wadsworth, CRM and Engagement officer

-Rob has worked in the charity sector for four years now having worked previously as Operations Manager at CCJ, a national interfaith charity.
+Rob has worked in the charity sector for five years now having worked previously for the Council of Christians and Jews, a national interfaith charity.
 He comes from a background of charity support and working with databases.
-He is passionate about the natural world and sustainability and wanted to work in a field that reflected this.
+Rob is passionate about the natural world and sustainability and wanted to work in a field that reflected this.
 In his spare time he enjoys exploring the countryside through walks, reading, writing, and playing/watching sports.

 Our volunteers